ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 Each ANE is uniquely identified by a string of type ANEName as specified in
 {{ane-name-spec}}.
-An important observation is that for different requests, an ALTO server may selectively apply different methods to create the abstract internal network state based on confidentiality and performance considerations.
-Thus, the ANEs inside the abstract internal network may be constructed on demand.
+An important observation is that for different requests, an ALTO server may selectively apply different methods to create the abstract network state based on confidentiality and performance considerations.
+Thus, the ANEs inside the abstract network may be constructed on demand.
 This indicates that the scope of an ANEName is limited to the Path Vector response.

 Since each ANE is also an entity in the Unified Property Map, the ANE Name MUST conform to the encoding of an Entity Identifier.
 Thus, this document also